26 Places in India That Look Like Their Foreign Travel Twins

 S2: Paragliding at Bir Billing, India

-The Andaman islands as mentioned above are extremely underrated.
+The Andaman islands as mentioned above underrated because of no marketing.
 If you ask about the aquatic life, the islands are home to some of the most amazing rare species.
 There are 560 different species of corals found around the Andaman islands.
 The colors and diversity underwater will surely surprise you and leave you Speechless.

 Colorado River in the US is the most loved by thrill-seekers around the world.
 And the Ganga river in India is much better known as the most sacred river in India.
 But in Rishikesh, you can attempt the adventure of manoeuvring the rapids of Ganga river with your squad.
 In Manali, you can go white water rafting on the freezing Beas river.
 And in Maharastra, you can play in the rapids of Kolad river.

 The one and only hot air balloon option in India is located in Jaipur, Rajasthan.
 Imagine going high above the Jaipur skyline and watching the castle, its walls, fields and lakes, and the tiny buildings in the city all at your feet!
 Cappadocia’s hot air balloon ride may be beautiful.
-But the views over Jaipur city are equally amazing.
+But the views over Jaipur city are equally amazing no doubt one of the best places in India to visit.

 W1: Skiing in Alaska or Canada